 1. Include a List of Best Content

 Just because your website is down for an hour and your visitor did not find what they have been looking for, it does not mean that is the end of the road.
-If you are aware of the best SEO practices, then you might also be investing in resources to create quality content, and you can direct a website visitor to some of the best content available on your website.
+If you are aware of the best SEO practices, then you might be investing in resources to create quality content.
+You can direct a website visitor to some of the best content available on your website.
 It could be a blog or simply your home page.

 If you add suggestions to your error-page, you have a better chance of someone stopping by on your website instead of deserting it.
 And who knows, they might even find the information they had been looking for on a different page.